antevan235/substack-tracker/README.md

 ## 🧩 What It Does
 - Pulls posts from Substack + RSS feeds
 - Stores them in an internal SQLite database
-- Lets you search, filter, and export content
+- Lets you search,and filter content
 - Runs fully in the browser — no installs or scripts needed

 ---